gornstein/BEM-FMM-GUI/README.md

 ---

+### Branches:
+- dev: Set as default branch for commits.
+Used for testing/developing working code.
+Is only merged to prod when everything is totally stable.
+- prod: ONLY for totally stable, working code.

 ### Updates:
 - [ ] \(Finalize filesystem structure and naming scheme)
 I will create another post when we finalize the filesystem structure and naming convention, it is almost finished.